balOS/quartz/content/C- Effective synthesis is necessary for innovation and scientific progress.md

 ---
-title: "C- Effective synthesis is necessary for innovation and scientific progress"
+title: C- Effective synthesis is necessary for innovation and scientific progress
-enableToc: false # do not show a table of contents on this page
+enableToc: false
+tags: claim
 ---

 Authored By:: [[P- Joel Chan]]